ghdl/setup-ghdl-ci/README.md

 **setup-ghdl-ci** is a JavaScript GitHub Action (GHA) to setup GHDL using [nightly](https://github.com/ghdl/ghdl/releases/tag/nightly) release assets.
 Latest packages are retrieved and installed along with required dependencies, to enable testing of VHDL designs in Continuous Integration (CI) workflows.

-Currently, GitHub Actions workflow tasks running on `ubuntu-latest` or `windows-latest` are supported only.
+Currently, GitHub Actions workflow tasks running on `ubuntu-18.04`, `ubuntu-20.04` or `windows-latest` are supported only.
 Contributions to support addional [platforms](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources) or CI services are welcome!

 ## Usage

 See [test.yml](.github/workflows/test.yml) and the [actions tab](https://github.com/ghdl/setup-ghdl-ci/actions) for runs of this action! :rocket:

-### `ubuntu-latest`
+### Ubuntu

 ```yaml
 - uses: ghdl/setup-ghdl-ci@nightly